Sharp rise in reported cyber incidents in Switzerland

-Last year, almost 63,000 cyber-related incidents were reported to the Federal Office of Cyber Security (FOCS) in Switzerland, an increase of 13,500 cases over the previous year.
-Between July and December, the FOCS recorded more than 28,000 incidents, slightly fewer than in the first half of 2024.
+Last year, almost 63,000 cyber-related incidents were reported to the National Cyber Security Centre (NCSC) in Switzerland, an increase of 13,500 cases over the previous year.
+Between July and December, the NCSC recorded more than 28,000 incidents, slightly fewer than in the first half of 2024.

 Fraud, phishing and spam messages continue to be the most frequently reported incidents.
 The increase on the previous year is mainly due to the phenomenon of false calls in the name of the authorities, with almost 22,000 reports compared with around 7,000 the previous year.

 On the other hand, the number of e-mail threats has dropped.
-Over the past four years, fraudsters have tended to use the telephone more as a communication channel.
+Over the past four years, fraudsters have used the telephone more as a communication channel.

 More